2. Newton's Method for Solving Equations

-Functions with Multiple Roots
+Non-polynomial Functions with Multiple Roots

 Solve 1− t2 + 2t = 0

-[Scientific Notebook cannot find the solution directly for us.
+[Certain math software is not able to find the solution directly for us.
 We need to know how to properly use the tool to get the solution, either with graphs or setting up Newton's Method.
 This could involve giving an initial estimate for the root.]

 Solve 3x3 − 9x2 + 5x + 2 = 0 using Newton's Method.